 - as part of our efforts to keep our site safe and secure;

 - to provide you with our newsletters and similar resources where you have opted in to receive these.
+These will typically be relevant to AKG information or services that you might already be a user of;

 - to email you with marketing offers about AKG's products and services where you have opted in to receive these.
+These will typically be relevant to other AKG information or services that you might not already be a user of, and/or where some additional offer, such as an 'Early Bird' discount might be offered.

 Disclosure and sharing of your information